selvaje/SE_docs/source/VIRTUALMACHINE/Setting_Ubuntu24.04_for_Spatial_Ecology_course.md

 ### RAM

-Be sure that your computer have at lest 8 GIGA ram (more better).
-Indeed with the VM running and the zoom session open for following the lecture the 8GIGA will be barely on the limit.
+Be sure that your computer have at lest 16 GIGA ram (more better).
+Indeed with the VM running and the zoom session open for following the lecture the 16 GIGA will be barely on the limit.

 ## Install Virtualbox

 Open you browser and go to [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) and base on your OS download the Virtualbox executable and install it.
+Be sure you also install the VirtualBox 7.2.0 Extension Pack.

 ## Install Ubuntu 24.04 LTS Noble Numbat
 ### Download Ubuntu 24.04